See All Blog Categories » Advice for Freelance Copywriters » 15 Tips to Bust Through Writer’s Block and Create Killer Copy

 Keeping your thoughts organized when you’re surrounded by a mess is difficult.
 Do a little cleaning and straightening to help clear your workspace and your mind.

-If the items are creating a messy environment for you to plow through, and you find yourself with a dozen open files on your desktop, feel free to set some of them aside.
-Sometimes clearing the clutter can also clear your head.
+If the items are creating a messy environment for you to plow through, and you find yourself with a dozen open files on your desktop, set some of them aside, at least for now.
+Clearing the clutter can also help clear your head.

 8. Eliminate Distractions